ContractEval: A Benchmark for Evaluating Contract-Satisfying Assertions in Code Generation: Experimental Settings

-We utilize \texttt{o4-mini} as our primary test case generator.
-For our code generation experiments, we evaluate a set of open-source models including gemma-3-12B-it~(gemma-3), Deepseek-R1-Distill-Qwen-14B~(DeepSeek-R1), Qwen3-14B~(Qwen-3), and Phi-4-reasoning-plus~(Phi-4-plus).
+We employ \texttt{o4-mini} as the primary engine for contract-violating test case generation and contract-aware query reconstruction, and as the LLM-as-judge.
+We justify selecting \texttt{o4-mini} over larger models in Appendix~\ref{app:llm_engine_selection}.
+For our code generation experiments, we evaluate a set of open-source models including gemma-3-12B-it~(gemma-3), DeepSeek-R1-Distill-Qwen-14B~(DeepSeek-R1), Qwen3-14B~(Qwen-3), Phi-4-reasoning~(Phi-4), and Phi-4-reasoning-plus~(Phi-4-plus).
+We provide detailed implementation settings in Appendix~\ref{ap:implementation-detail} for completeness and reproducibility.